hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250922628v2-uml-cot-structured-reasoning-and-planning-with-unified-modeling-lang.md

 ---
 layout: default
-title: UML-CoT: Structured Reasoning and Planning with Unified Modeling Language for Robotic Room Cleaning
+title: "UML-CoT: Structured Reasoning and Planning with Unified Modeling Language for Robotic Room Cleaning"
 ---

 # UML-CoT: Structured Reasoning and Planning with Unified Modeling Language for Robotic Room Cleaning